 The hotel itself was built into the several existing buildings.
 This means the building has plenty of charm and personality.
 Our room was a giant open, loft-like space, complete with a balcony.
 We’d sum up the Maison Dupuy as the perfect marriage of comfort and convenience.

-One thing we learned on our New Orleans Cemetery Tour (mentioned above), is that the current Maison Dupuy hotel was built on the site of the old Peters Street Cemetery.
+One thing we learned on our cemetery tour (mentioned above), is that the current Maison Dupuy hotel was built on the site of the old Peters Street Cemetery.
 This added to the charm and history of the property, while supposedly making the Maison Dupuy one of the few haunted hotels in New Orleans.

 The Maison Dupuy has ample French Colonial charm in the heart of the New Orleans French Quarter.
 You could not ask for a better base for your NOLA adventures.
 We will absolutely stay here again when we return to The Big Easy.